GlennAyden/PrincipleLearnV2/README.md

 - `courses` - Course information and metadata
 - `subtopics` - Course sections and content
 - `quiz` - Quiz questions and answers
+- `quiz_submissions` - User quiz history
+- `ask_question_history` - Q&A trail from AI interactions
 - `jurnal` - User learning journal entries
 - `transcript` - Course transcripts and notes
 - `user_progress` - Learning progress tracking
 - `feedback` - Course feedback and ratings
+- `discussion_templates`, `discussion_sessions`, `discussion_messages` - AI-assisted Socratic discussion engine
+- `challenge_responses` - Reflection and challenge data captured from learners
+- `api_logs`, `discussion_admin_actions` - Operational logging and admin audit trail
+- `subtopic_cache` - Cached AI subtopic outlines for faster regeneration

+### Local vs Supabase databases

+- Supabase remains the production-of-record store, including RLS policies and hosted auth.
+- Prisma + Docker adds a **local-only** PostgreSQL database so you can experiment safely.
+- Schema changes should be authored in `prisma/schema.prisma`.
+Run `npm run prisma:migrate` to update the container, then translate the generated SQL (in `prisma/migrations/*/migration.sql`) to Supabase if the change needs to go live.
+- Because the two databases are separate, you can reset the Docker container without affecting Supabase.
+Keep credentials aligned via the shared schema to minimise drift.

 ## API Endpoints